 supporting his young family while his wife works

 After Nathaniel's mother passed away in April 1999, he moved into his family's original home in Northfield Township, Illinois, which his parents had bought directly from the developer of the subdivision in late 1954.
 Nathaniel's father and sisters agreed to sell the house in August 2004.
-After moving nearby, but actually in neighboring Lake County, Illinois, Nathaniel has now lived in Shawnee Mission, Kansas, near his son's family, since August 2008.
+After moving nearby, but actually in neighboring Lake County, Illinois, Nathaniel lived for ten years in Shawnee Mission, Kansas, near his son's family.
+Since March 2019, Nathaniel has lived in Phoenix, Arizona.

 Mr. Segal's mother had been a Registered Dietician.
 His father was a

 CPA, a partner in his own firm in Chicago.
 He passed away in March 2006 in an assisted living facility in